static-dev/spike-optimize/README.md

   ]
 }
 ```

+> NOTE: Notice that optimize actually returns an array of plugins, so the instantiation is slightly different here.

 Now, as soon as you are using hash naming, you no longer have a way to include the scripts on your page, since they are named randomly.
 As such, the plugin provides a helper in the form of a custom element that gets post-processed by reshape.
 It looks like this: